Providing the homes Londoners need

 How many empty homes in London?

-For the record, the official figure is around 135,000 empties, though another ‘official figure’, from the most recent census, gives us more than twice as many, around 300,000.
+For the record, the official figure in 2026 is now around 161,000 empties, though another ‘official figure’, from the most recent census, gives us almost twice as many, around 300,000.

 London’s vacant homes also include a striking third of the national total of empty council homes – around 11,000 empty London council homes – many emptied to allow for demolition and replacement by new homes in ‘estate regeneration’ schemes which regularly fail to deliver any additional social rent housing.